 It will also help avoid the usual project constraints related to lighting, composition, textures/finishes; final quality, etc.

-For this Book manual, while a 3d software and a rendering engine had to be chosen as a platform; the majority of its content focuses mainly on workflows and general methodologies used by most reputable studios.
+For this Manual, while a 3d software and a rendering engine had to be chosen as a platform; the majority of its content focuses mainly on workflows and general methodologies used by most reputable studios.
 These techniques can easily be implemented across a variety of 3d applications and rendering engines.

 The image depicted below is one of many which proved to be remarkable.
 I have produced them while using 3Ds Max and VRay, for a client.